keishispl/maidkouciana/README.md

 # Credit

-All commands are fully made by me, if you are going to use any of these code, make sure to credit me.
+If you are going to use this website as a template, make sure to credit me.